Infinitesimal gluing equations and the adjoint hyperbolic Reidemeister torsion: Introduction

 \section{Introduction}

-This paper aims to establish a link between an infinitesimal version of Thurston's hyperbolic gluing equations and the adjoint Reidemeister torsion of a finite volume hyperbolic \nword3manifold.
+This paper aims to establish a link between an infinitesimal version of Thurston's hyperbolic gluing equations and the adjoint Reidemeister torsion of a finite volume hyperbolic \nword{3}{manifold}.
 This goal is realized in two steps.
-Firstly, we explore the cohomological meaning of the derivatives of the edge consistency and completeness equations on a finite ideal triangulation $\triang$ which admits a positively oriented geometric solution.
+Firstly, we explore the cohomological meaning of the derivatives of the edge consistency and completeness equations on a positively oriented geometric ideal triangulation~$\triang$.
 The basic idea is to interpret the complex tangent space $T_z\CC_{\Imag>0}$ as the space of infinitesimal deformations of the geometry of a hyperbolic ideal tetrahedron in~$\HH$ with the shape parameter $z\in\CC_{\Imag>0}$.
-When several ideal tetrahedra are glued together to form a geometric triangulation~$\triang$, the deformations of the individual tetrahedra become infinitesimal deformations of the geometry of the resulting hyperbolic \nword3manifold $M$.
-These deformations are described as first cohomology classes with coefficients in the sheaf of infinitesimal isometries of $M$ or a restriction thereof.
+When several ideal tetrahedra are glued together to form a geometric triangulation~$\triang$, the deformations of the individual tetrahedra induce infinitesimal deformations of the geometry of the resulting hyperbolic \nword{3}{manifold} $M$.
+We describe these deformations as first cohomology classes with coefficients in the sheaf of infinitesimal isometries of $M$ or a restriction thereof.

-Secondly, since the bundle of infinitesimal isometries on a hyperbolic \nword3manifold~$M$ is isomorphic to the flat, rank~$3$ complex vector bundle defined by the adjoint of the monodromy representation $\pi_1(M)\to\PSL$ of the hyperbolic structure, we can restate Porti's construction~\cite{porti1997} of the combinatorial \emph{adjoint hyperbolic torsion}~$\ATor(M)\colon H_1(\partial_\infty M;\ZZ)\to\CC^*/\{\pm1\}$ in terms of the sheaf of germs of Killing vector fields on $M$.
+Secondly, since the bundle of infinitesimal isometries on a hyperbolic \nword{3}{manifold}~$M$ is isomorphic to the flat, rank~$3$ complex vector bundle defined by the adjoint of the monodromy representation~$\pi_1(M)\to\PSL$ of the hyperbolic structure, we can restate Porti's construction~\cite{porti1997} of the combinatorial \emph{adjoint hyperbolic torsion}~$\ATor(M): H_1(\partial_\infty M;\ZZ)\to\CC^*/\{\pm1\}$ in terms of the sheaf of germs of Killing vector fields on $M$.
 This provides a geometric interpretation of the adjoint torsion.

-Finally, we show how these insights can be used to calculate the torsion invariant~$\ATor(M)$ in terms of an ideal triangulation of $M$.
-In particular, our method correctly reproduces the main factor of the `\nword1loop invariant', a conjectural expression for the adjoint torsion given by Dimofte and Garoufalidis in \cite{tudor-stavros}.
+Finally, we show how these insights can be used to calculate the torsion invariant~$\ATor(M)$ in terms of the shapes for an ideal triangulation of $M$.
+In particular, our method correctly reproduces the main factor of the `\nword{1}{loop} invariant', a conjectural expression for the adjoint torsion given by Dimofte and Garoufalidis in \cite{tudor-stavros}.